Good Morning Everybody,

 Well, those remarks were NOT setting me at ease at all at my first professional photographers meeting.
 He then went on to give me the best advice I have ever received when it comes to business building - and, it is still as fresh in my mind now as it was when Craig said it to me.

 He comes close to me and starts poking his finger into my chest saying, "Let me tell you this, kid.
 If you do a cheap wedding, they'll recommend their cheap friends.
 Shoot expensive weddings and they'll recommend their rich friends."
 You know I took that advice to heart and started to do just that.

-In fact in my DWUC tour, my second business lesson to all the attendees is to get to know the people doing business with the people YOU want to business with and work on creating authentic relationships with them.
+In fact in my business lectures, my second business lesson to all the attendees is this.
+“Get to know the people doing business with the people YOU want to business with and work on creating authentic relationships with them.”
 Uhmmm... authentic business relationships - sounds like the subject of another blog post down the road.
 Anyway, I took Craig's advice years ago and it has served me well.

 Craig Elbe has long since passed away, but when he was alive, I counted him as one of my friends in the Cincinnati photographic community.
 Consider Craig's advice as you grow your own business too.

 More Good Advice

 Along those same lines, I found this related article over at Seth Godin's site entitled, "Choose Your Customers, Choose Your Future." [link] He basically says the same thing.
 Here is a quick excerpt from his very brief post:

 "Sell to angry cheapskates and your business will reflect that.
 On the other hand, when you find great customers, they will eagerly co-create with you.
 They will engage and invent and spread the word."
 Sounds to me like he's paraphrased Craig Elbe's words 30 years later.